Habit Stacker

 What is The Pomodoro Technique?

 The system was designed in the 80s by Francesco Cirillo.
-The word Pomodoro simply means tomato in Italian, and he called it that because he used a tomato-shaped egg timer to time everything.
+The word Pomodoro simply means tomato in Italian and he called it that becaue he used a tomato-shaped egg timer to time everything.

-The technique works because when done well, you only focus on one thing, but you don't have to focus on one thing for so long that you can bear it.
-Most people work way too long at one time without taking a mental break, so the technique also helps ensure that you produce quality work.
+The technique works because when done well you only focus on one thing but you don’t have to focus on one thing for so long that you can bear it.
+Most people work way too long at one time without taking a mental break so the technique also helps to ensure that you produce quality work.

-You can use it for any task you want, but the key is that you just focus on that one, and there is something about knowing that the clock is ticking that helps keep you focused.
-By building in breaks in your day, you know you will have time to do things like check social media and not feel guilty about it.
+You can use it for any task you want but the key is that you just focus on that one and the there is something about knowing that the clock is ticking that helps to keep you focused.
+By building in breaks int your day, you know you will have time to do things like check social media and not have to feel guilty about it.

 • 25 minute hyper-focused blocks of work time